 The Namib desert is one of the world’s most extreme environments.
 Covering 81,000 square kilometres, its vastness can only truly be appreciated from above.
 Here, Lottie Gross flies along the Atlantic coast and over the dunes for a new perspective on this incredible environment.

 Our plane was getting lower and lower – so much so that I could see the stripes on the backs of the zebra trotting along the rust-red dunes below us.
-I shifted nervously in my seat, exchanging glances with my fellow passenger, wondering when we’d ascend again.
+I shifted nervously in my seat, exchanging glances with my fellow passengers, wondering when we’d ascend again.
 We weren’t scheduled to land here.
 There was no airstrip.
 It was the middle of the Namib desert – one of the most extreme landscapes on Earth.

 Images of a stranded, sand-enveloped plane crash – reminiscent of scenes from Flight of the Phoenix, which, incidentally, was shot right here – flickered through my mind.